abelsj60/my-site/README.md

 As a result, the animation only runs on initial load or if the user hasn't visited for more than two weeks.
 This is achieved by storing a time stamp in the user's browser, i.e., in localStorage for my site's domain.
 The starting point as to how is [here](https://github.com/abelsj60/jamesabels.net/blob/master/app/App.jsx#L242).

-##### App state v.
+##### d) App state v.
 Component state

 This site was built around the idea of 'theatrical Web design.'

 This means that major creative elements rely on timed animation sequences to add drama to their entry, exit, or use.

 As a result, the [App component](https://github.com/abelsj60/jamesabels.net/blob/master/app/App.jsx) state is larger than it might otherwise be so functionally unrelated sibling Components can track and participate in the animation sequence.
-A move to Redux or React Hooks may tighten the code in this respect.
+A move to Redux or React Hooks may tighten this code.

 hello@jamesabels.net